hwc2021/GSAT/README.md

 Just download the file and uncompress it to where you want to install in.
 The executable file `gsat` could be found in the `bin` directory.

+    cd GSAT/bin
+    chmod a+x gsat

+Edit the `.bashrc` file to add this directory to your environment variable `PATH`.
+For example, in a typical Linux system:

+    vi ~/.bashrc
+    #add the folloing line to the end of .bashrc file
+    #export PATH=$PATH:/your/path/GSAT/bin
+    source ~/.bashrc

 ## Requirement

 This toolkit required several necessary tools which should be installed in the `PATH`: